mangobrain/depthbuffer-uk-hugo/content/posts/2023-05-01-babys-first-amplifier.md

   * So called because the Earth itself, the literal ground, is a pretty convenient, near-infinite zero volts reference point: you can pump electrons into it or draw electrons out of it at will without filling it up or running out.
-(This is not the same as "free energy": for that charge to do work, it needs some impetus to move, which it will only do when faced with something oppositely charged, and will stop once there is no more charge difference.
-Taking a battery outside and hooking it up to the dirt will just make it drop to 0V ever so slightly more quickly, not magically charge it up.)
+    * This is not "free energy"; for that charge to do work, it needs some impetus to move.
+Think of a hydroelectric dam: lakes don't just magically radiate free electricity, but allow a raised body of water to fall under gravity, and you can use that motion to drive a turbine.
+You can't pull electrons from the ground at will, you need something charged to hook it up to.
+  * Also a verb: to "ground" something means to return it to its uncharged state, removing excess electrons (negative charge) or resupplying an electron deficit (positive charge) to its atoms such that they return to their normal, default state.
-* __Ω__ is for _ohms_, after Georg Simon Ohm.
+* __Ω__ is for _ohms_, after [Georg Ohm](https://en.wikipedia.org/wiki/Georg_Ohm).
 A measure of _resistance_, i.e.
   the degree to which a material _impedes_ the flow of charge through it.
 The higher it is, the harder electrons find it to travel, reducing current.
   * Often written out, or omitted entirely, in favour of just using [SI prefixes](https://en.wikipedia.org/wiki/Metric_prefix) as a kind of shorthand: a "10k resistor" means 10 kilo-ohms, or 10000 ohms.
+    TODO Resistor
+* A __short circuit__ or __short__.
+Elecricity will travel the path of least
+  resistance.
+If you take a circuit where the only path between the terminals of the power supply goes through a bunch of components, it'll flow through those components; if you accidentally touch a wire directly from one part of the circuit to another that bypasses a bunch of components - giving the electrons a _shortcut_, if you will - those components won't get power.
+  * Also a verb: to _short_ something is to temporarily create a low resistance path between two points; for example, making a high-voltage capacitor safe to handle by _shorting it to ground_, discharging it.
+  TODO: LED lights up, LED doesn't light up
 * The __±__ symbol means "plus or minus".
 A ±5V signal means charge is flowing backwards and forwards, maxing out at 5 volts above ground in one diretion, 5 volts below it in the other.
 * __Vpp__ means _voltage peak-to-peak_.
 A ±5V signal could also be referred to
   aso 10Vpp, because there is a difference of 10 volts between the highest and lowest points.
-  * Strictly speaking, the PP should be in subscript capitals, but I can't do subscript here easily.
+  TODO: +/-5V = 10Vpp, 0..10V = 10Vpp

 ## To the Google Machine!